Post-Baccalaureate Program in Early Childhood Education Teacher Licensure

 - EDU 205 - Early Foundations in mathematics

 - HDFS 431B - Advanced Human Development: Childhood

 - HDFS 435 - Child Socialization: A Systems Perspective

 For more information, please contact Jennifer Mortensen, graduate faculty advisor, at firstname.lastname@example.org or (775) 682-5507.

 The recommended application deadline for fall is March 15 and for spring is October 15.
-Prospective students must apply to the University through The Graduate School's online application platform.
+Prospective students must apply to the University through The Graduate School’s online application platform.
 Please read the Application Instructions carefully and submit all supplemental materials listed below with your Graduate School application.

 - Supplemental materials: